ac000/mtd-cli/README.md

 *utr* is the Unique Tax Reference.

 *taxYear* is the Tax year to get in the form; *YYYY-YY*

+**test-cu** has the following commands

+    create-individual create-organisation create-agent list-service

+with the following usage

+    $ mtd-cli test-cu create-individual <file>

+    $ mtd-cli test-cu create-organisation <file>

+    $ mtd-cli test-cu create-agent <file>

+    $ mtd-cli test-cu list-service

+*<file>* is a JSON file containing a list of service names

 When running you will get a JSON response in both cases of error and success.